-The process towards Habitat III includes the elaboration of 22 Issue Papers and the creation of 10 Policy Units.
+The process towards Habitat III included the elaboration of 22 Issue Papers and the creation of 10 Policy Units.
 The Habitat III Issue Papers are summary documents that address one or more research areas, highlight general findings, and identify research needs on topics related to housing and sustainable urban development.
-The Habitat III Policy Units bring together high-level expertise to explore state-of-the-art research and analysis; identify good practice and lessons learned; and develop independent policy recommendations on particular issues regarding sustainable urban development.
+The Habitat III Policy Units brought together high-level expertise to explore state-of-the-art research and analysis; identify good practices and lessons learned, and develop independent policy recommendations on particular issues regarding sustainable urban development.

 The Habitat III Issue Papers are summary documents that address one or more research areas, highlight general findings, and identify research needs on topics related to housing and sustainable urban development.

 The Papers provide an in-depth review and analysis of specific issues relevant to the discussions of the Conference.
 They were prepared by United Nations Task Team on Habitat III, a task force of UN agencies and programmes, as well as several experts and organizations related to the different topics.
 The methodology of elaboration of the Issue Papers was in line with the development of the compendium of issues briefs prepared by the United Nations inter-agency Technical Support Team for the United Nations General Assembly Open Working Group on Sustainable Development Goals.

 1. Inclusive Cities